Yadnesh-Ranshevare/DSA/Trie/readme.md

 1. from root we goes on finding the child who has its endOfWord flag set to true
 2. once we find our first chid we go to that child and add its respective character to our `temporary` String variable
-3. then we compare our answer string with temporary string and if at any point temporary string becomes greater then our answer string ew replace answer string with temporary string
+3. then we compare our answer string with temporary string and if at any point temporary string becomes greater then our answer string we replace answer string with temporary string
 4. we continue step 1, 2 and 3 until there is no more child present or there is no further child with endOfWord flag set to true
-5. once we reach the end we backtrace to previous node and reapply all the steps form step 1 for the remaining child of that previous node also remove the current character from th temporary variable
+5. once we reach the end we backtrace to previous node and reapply all the steps form step 1 for the remaining child of that previous node also remove the current character from our temporary variable

 lets consider a tree